Collection: Black Tea

 Unique Production Process

-Producer
+The Producer

 Niroku Muramatsu was born and raised in Mariko and learned about Motokichi at a very early age.
 He grew up wanting to be part of black tea history and production in Japan and this brought him to black tea production with a passion.
-During his production career, he invented his own storage container for wilting and fermentation and even acquired patents for them.
-With his passion for black tea and the use of his special equipment, his tea has high quality color, aroma and taste.
+During his production career, he invented his own storage container for oxidation and fermentation and even acquired patents for them.
+With his passion for black tea and the use of his special equipment, his tea has a high quality color, aroma and taste.
 He is also particular to organic growing; however, the tea has not been certified as organic.

 Den's Tasting Comments